searica/MoreVanillaBuildPrefabs/README.md

 - ProfitablePieces (by Azumatt)
 - QoLPins (by Tekla)
 - Queue Me Maybe (by Azumatt)
-- Quick Stack Store Soft Trash Restock (by Goldenrevolver)
+- Quick Stack Store Sort Trash Restock (by Goldenrevolver)
 - QuickConnect (by bdew)
 - QuietyPortals (by Neobotics)
 - Ranching (by Smoothbrain)